This year I will be hiking the Arizona Trail and doing The Great Outdoor Challenge (TGO Challenge).

 The Outdoor Research Helium 2 Rain Jacket that I used on my thru-hike of the Pacific Crest Trail in 2018 was pretty banged up afterwards – even though I don’t think that I used it that much.

-I found that out on my hike of the Kungsleden (King’s Way) last summer (2019) when wearing the Jacket for like 5 minutes in light rain, and saw that my shoulders were stating to get wet (I went from a tent area to the restaurant at Kebnekaise Fjälstation)
+I found out on my hike of the Kungsleden (King’s Way) last summer (2019) when wearing the Jacket for like 5 minutes in light rain, that my shoulders were stating to get wet (I went from a tent area to the restaurant at Kebnekaise Fjälstation)

 That is apparently something to expect with lightweight rain jackets because they are so thin they won’t withstand too much rubbing etc. from backpacks.
 So I needed a new jacket.